ichord/Caret.js/README.md

 var fixPos = 20
 // Get position of the 20th char in the inputor.
+// not working in `contentEditable` mode
 $('#inputor').caret('position', fixPos);

 // Get offset of the 20th char.
+// not working in `contentEditable` mode
 $('#inputor').caret('offset', fixPos);

 // more